open-sdr/openwifi/README.md

 - If not successful, check [known issue](doc/known_issue/notter.md)
 - Then, run openwifi AP and the on board webserver
   ```
+  raspi-config --expand-rootfs (Only needed when your SD card > 16GB.
+Run and reboot)
   ./openwifi/setup_once.sh (Only need to run once for new board)
   cd openwifi
   ./wgd.sh